 Report on Other Legal and Regulatory Requirements

-c) The Balance Sheet the Statement of Profit and Loss (including other comprehensiveincome) the Statement of Changes in Equity and the Statement of Cash Flows dealt with bythis Report are in agreement with the books of accounts.
+(c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome the Statement of Cash Flows Statement of Changes in Equity dealt with by thisreport are in agreement with the books of account.

-1. The Company has disclosed the impact of pending litigations on its financialposition in its standalone Ind AS financial statements.
+(i) The Company has disclosed the impact of pending litigations as at March 31 2021 onits financial position in its Standalone Financial Statements.

-2. The Company does not have any long-term contracts including derivatives contractsfor which there were any material foreseeable losses; and
+(ii) The Company did not have any long-term contracts including derivative contractsfor which there were any material foreseeable losses.

 For Kailash Chand Jain & Co.